asimone0/android-builder/README.md

 docker build -t <image:tag> .
 ```

+`Note: When building on Windows, please make sure that expect/sdkmanager-update is using UNIX LF ednings`

 ## Usage
 When executing, mount a volume that maps the local project directory to _/project_